JackChilds/jsmysqldb/README.md

 Follow the instructions below to get started

 1. Copy the contents of the /dist/server/ folder onto your server
+2. Edit lines 18 to 21 of database.php that you copied onto the server
-2. Edit the settings.json file that you copied to the server (see the settings section below)
+3. Edit the settings.json file that you copied to the server (see the settings section below)
-3. Link to the JS file 'database.js' in your HTML body section
+4. Link to the JS file 'database.js' in your HTML body section
-4. See examples to get started with reading your databases
+5. See examples to get started with reading your databases

 ## Settings